schemathesis/schemathesis/README.rst

 - **Application crashes**.
 Learn what payloads make your API crash, corrupt the database or hang forever.
 - **Up-to-date API documentation**.
 Never worry that your API consumers will use an incorrect specification or outdated payload example.
 - **Instant debugging**.
-Get a detailed failure report and reproduce the problem with a single command.
+Get a detailed failure report with a single cURL command to reproduce the problem immediately.

 How does it work?
 -----------------